-- A. Sports legalization in Kentucky and DraftKings' sordid early history in the state - 42.
+- A. Sports legalization in Illinois and DraftKings' sordid early history in the state - 50.
 In 2018, the Supreme Court ruled in Murphy v.
 National Collegiate Athletic Association, 138 S. Ct.
 1461 (2018), that a federal law could not prohibit states from legalizing sports betting within their borders.
-State legislatures moved quickly and, as of November 2024, sports betting has been legalized in 38 states and Washington, DC. - 43.
+State legislatures moved quickly and, as of November 2024, sports betting has been legalized in 38 states and Washington, DC. - 51.
 As a result, the market for sports betting has exploded.
-The total US revenue of sportsbooks exploded from \$430 million in 2018 to \$10.92 billion in 2023.2 - 44.
-Sports betting was legalized in Kentucky in September 2023.
-In the first 14 months of legal sports betting in the commonwealth, Kentucky residents wagered \$2.9 billion.
-Of this \$2.9 billion, \$2.8 billion in bets were placed using online platforms.3 - 45.
-This rapid expansion of the sports betting industry has fueled a race to recruit new consumers.
-Sportsbook operators have bombarded the state with advertisements and promotions in order to capture valuable market share. - 46.
-DraftKings is by far the largest online sportsbook in the state, having captured more than a third of the entire market. - 47.
-DraftKings has largely been able to do so because it has less compunction than its competitors when it comes to the youngest gambler in the market. - 48.
-Long before gambling was legalized in Kentucky, DraftKings began offering "daily fantasy sports" contests to Kentucky consumers, including sometimes to those who were
+The total US revenue of sportsbooks exploded from \$430 million in 2018 to \$10.92 billion in 2023.2 - 52.
+In June 2019, Illinois became the fifteenth state to legalize sports betting, and sportsbooks began operating in the state on March 9, 2020.
+Illinois is now one of the largest betting markets in the nation with over \$11.3 billion wagered by Illinois residents in 2023.3